Senior Mechanical Engineer II, Off-Planet Robotics

-ICON is looking for a Space Mechanisms Engineer to join our Off-Planet Robotics team.
+ICON is looking for a Senior Mechanical Engineer II, Off-Planet Robotics to join our Off-Planet Robotics team.
 In this role, you will be responsible for development of conceptual and detailed designs of spacecraft and planetary systems.
 You will conduct trade studies, ideation exercises, and participate in our design review and systems engineering processes.
 You will bring your designs to maturity through detailed design, analysis, and drawing creation.
 You will collaborate with cross-functional, multidisciplinary teams to procure, fabricate, test, and ultimately fly the hardware you have designed.
 This role will report to ICON's Director of Off-Planet Systems in the Strategic R&D Department out of our Austin, TX campus.

 - A contributor in the development of a robotic platform for construction applications, focusing on motion platforms and dynamic fluid systems.

 - Design and create prototypes using in-house and external fabrication.

 - Specify robotic servo-driven actuators using industry standards for aerospace applications, including mobile (rover-based) robotics, and large format, long reach robotic actuators.